About Assessments in VPK and Kindergarten Screening

 Description of VPK Assessment Measures

-The VPK Assessment includes progress monitoring measures in print knowledge, phonological awareness, mathematics and oral language/vocabulary areas that are aligned with the Standards for Four-Year Olds.
-You will find background information and a history of VPK Assessment data in this document: Florida VPK Assessment: An Overview (May 2016) (PDF, 140 KB).
+The VPK Assessment includes progress monitoring measures in print knowledge, phonological awareness, mathematics and oral language/vocabulary areas that are aligned with the Early Learning and Developmental Standards: 4 Years Old to Kindergarten (2017).

 VPK Assessment Online Reporting System